zfl9/chinadns-ng/README.md

 - `ipset-name6` is used to specify the ipv6 address/net of China.
 - `reuse-port` can be used to implement multi-process load balancing.
 - `verbose` is disabled by default because it is faster.

+# Run it
+Enter the shell and execute: `./chinadns-ng`